A sore throat is right up there with a stuffy or runny nose on the list of common symptoms. But common doesn’t equal harmless. Read on to learn more.

 Sore throats are among the most common symptoms a person can experience.
 But while most of the time there’s nothing to worry about, there are certain times when it’s best to visit your primary care physician.

 A sore throat may be a symptom of the flu.
-If the pain is persistent and accompanied by heartburn, it may be a signal of gastrointestinal reflux disorder GERD, in which stomach acids back up in your esophagus.
+If the pain is persistent and accompanied by heartburn, it may be a signal of gastroesophageal reflux disease or GERD, in which stomach acids back up in your esophagus.

 Call for an Appointment